chuangzhu/nixos-xlnx/README.md

 ## Limitations

-Device-tree and FSBL BSP generation from XSA is highly couple with Vitis HSI, and I haven't figured out a trivial way to generate them with Nix.
+Device-tree and FSBL BSP generation from XSA is highly coupled with Vitis HSI, and I haven't figured out a trivial way to generate them with Nix.
 Currently you have to build FSBL and device-tree with Vitis.
 I wrote a simple Vitis XSCT script [`vitisgenfw.tcl`](./vitisgenfw.tcl) to make that process a bit easier.

 Vivado 2023 introduces system device tree, which is a variation of device tree that can be used to generate FSBL BSP.
 This project currently only targets Vivado 2022.2 so I haven't tried that.